 Once your query is defined, reopen the Configure QC Metrics

-page from the web part menu and click the Add New Metric
+page from the web part menu and click Add New Custom Metric

 In the popup: